silivanmunguar/silivanmunguar/README.md

 * 🧳Travel

 ### `⚡ Two Truths and a Lie`
-  _Can you spot the lie?
-Check your answer!_
+  _Can you spot the lie?_
-- [ ] 🦜 I speak atleast 6 different languages.
+* 🦜 I speak atleast 6 different languages.
-- [ ] ✈️ I have jumped out of plane.
+* ✈️ I have jumped out of plane.
-- [ ] 🧀 I love cheese.
+* 🧀 I love cheese.

 ### `📫 How to reach me`
 * 🖇️ [LinkedIn](https://www.linkedin.com/in/svnm/)